How Many Grams Of Protein Per Day? – Lose Weight, Not Muscle

 “The addition of an intensive, high volume resistance training program resulted in preservation of LBW [lean body weight] and RMR [resting metabolic rate] during weight loss with a VLCD [very low calorie diet].”

 This is even more proof of the importance of resistance training.

 The group of 10 who did resistance training lost more body fat than the group of 10 who did cardio.
 In addition to that they didn’t lose any muscle mass while the group who did cardio only lost a significant amount of lean body weight.

 How Many Grams Of Protein Per Day to Lose Weight & Not Muscle?

 In the end, I’d say the RDA is actually pretty close.
-I really wish that the 800 calorie diet these participants where on showed the protein, fat and carb intake.
+Those who participated in the 800 calorie diet ate 40% protein, 49% carbohydrate and 11% fat.
 I can’t imagine that they were exceeding the recommended daily allowance.